By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 1. Students may choose between the classical style or jazz/commercial style for their primary instrument audition.

-5. For students completing a virtual audition only:
+4. For students completing a virtual audition only:

 1. Please note that follow-up interviews are only requested if the faculty would like more information following the review of an online audition.
 Not being asked to interview does not mean that you have been rejected from the Setnor School of Music.

-6. In order to be considered for music merit scholarship, students must complete an audition.
+5. In order to be considered for music merit scholarship, students must complete an audition.
 Those who do not audition will still be considered for academic merit scholarship.

-Music B.S.
-Requirements
+Music B.S. and Music Industry Requirements

 1. If you choose to audition, you may follow either the classical or jazz/commercial audition guidelines provided below.